Divorce Mediation in Philadelphia, PA

 Neutral Divorce Mediation for Families in Philadelphia

-New Hope Divorce Mediation works with separating spouses in Philadelphia who want to resolve their divorce cooperatively rather than through the court system.
+New Hope Divorce Mediation works with divorcing and separating spouses in Philadelphia who want to reach well-informed resolutions cooperatively rather than through the inefficient court system.
 Mediation is a voluntary, participant-driven process where both participants sit down with a neutral mediator to address the practical and personal matters involved in ending a marriage, including finances, parenting, property, and planning ahead.
 The mediator does not take sides or give legal advice.
 Instead, the mediator provides structure and guidance so both participants can make informed decisions together.
 Our team serves families in Philadelphia and surrounding communities across Pennsylvania and New Jersey.

 How NHDM Divorce Mediation Works

-Mediation gives both participants a direct role in shaping the terms of their separation rather than handing those decisions to attorneys or a judge.
-It is typically faster and significantly less expensive than litigation, and it replaces the adversarial dynamic of court proceedings with a process designed around problem-solving and communication.
+Mediation gives both participants a direct role in shaping the terms of their divorce and separation rather than handing those decisions to attorneys or a judge.
+It is significantly faster and less expensive than litigation, and it replaces adversarial court proceedings with a process designed around informed problem-solving and communication.
 For parents, working through a divorce cooperatively sets a foundation for the co-parenting relationship that follows.
 Because both participants help build the agreement, the outcomes tend to be more practical and more durable than terms imposed by a court.
 The process is private, scheduling is flexible, and there is no pressure to move faster than either participant is comfortable with.

 What to Expect from New Hope Divorce Mediation